Geerodge/georgemc.co.uk/src/pages/consulting.md

 1. [==Apply now==](https://docs.google.com/forms/d/e/1FAIpQLSfa4xyRBOW0Nb6fMiMdxji5ndcPJ54yfYLGWPnQEsDadtML1Q/viewform) to see if we're a good fit.
 2. Book a one-to-one 90 minute call.
-3. Understand your customer, messaging and goals.
+3. Understand your audience, messaging and goals.

 ### Option 2: Business Boost and Build
 ---